-AUSTIN (KXAN) — Almost 60 school districts across Texas have now switched to four-day school weeks, often in a bid to prevent teacher turnover.
+AUSTIN (KXAN) — At least 76 school districts across Texas have now switched to four-day school weeks, often in a bid to prevent teacher turnover, according to a KXAN analysis.

-At least seven other districts offer a hybrid schedule, with four-day weeks for part of the year.
+At least 13 other districts offer a hybrid schedule, with four-day weeks for part of the year.

 Districts in all parts of the state have made the change, with the schedule proving particularly popular in rural districts in north and east Texas.